 Hypnosis is often misunderstood.
 Thanks to flamboyant stage shows people may have the misconception that a hypnotist can control you, but what happens on stage is more like a magic trick.
 If mind control was really possible then we’d all be James Bond and work for MI6.
 The hypnotic state is a relaxed state in which you remain in control of your actions and can’t be made to do anything against your will.

 Is hypnosis a magic bullet?

-No. The mere experience of being hypnotised does not guarantee success.
-A clinical hypnotherapist will guide you into a state of mind in which you are better able and more likely to make the changes that you want.
-Ultimately, though, it’s you who decides whether to change, and what form the changes take.
+The mere experience of being hypnotised does not guarantee success.
+A clinical hypnotherapist is a facilitator.
+They can guide you into a state of mind in which you are better able to make changes and then it’s you who decides what to do.

 Can anyone be hypnotised?

-It’s true that some people fall into a trance more readily than others, but with practice most people are able get better at it.
+It’s true that some people fall into a trance more readily than others, but with a bit of practice most people are able to get better at it.

 The idea that the brain can change itself, can change its structure and function through thought and activity is the most important alteration in our view of the brain.”Dr Norman Doidge, psychiatrist and psychoanalyst

 Hypnosis for IBS – How can it help?